 By Ashlyn Halseth

-When proposing a national symbol for the United States, many of the founding fathers looked towards the Bald Eagle for their intimidatingly strong beaks and wings build for soaring; however, Benjamin Franklin had a different idea.
-Wild Turkey or Meleagris gallopavo, was Franklins’ muse with adult males having the charismatic face coloration of red, white, and blue.
-This idea was ultimately shot down, but Wild Turkeys still play a large part in both America’s ecosystem and Thanksgiving dinner.
+When proposing a national symbol for the United States, many of the founding fathers looked towards the Bald Eagle for their intimidatingly strong beaks and wings built for soaring; however, a myth has circulated in American culture that Benjamin Franklin had a different idea.
+Wild Turkey or Meleagris gallopavo, were thought to have been Franklins’ muse with adult males having the charismatic face coloration of red, white, and blue.
+This myth has been disproven since, and his “grand idea” was ultimately shot down, but Wild Turkeys still play a large part in both America’s ecosystem and Thanksgiving dinner.

 Adult males, or gobblers, are known to get this red, white, and blue face coloration when strutting, a practice used to attract a female for breeding.
 This coloration is universal throughout the Wild Turkey subspecies; however, some morphological characteristics vary based on regional location.
 Wild Turkeys are located in all 48 continental US states and Hawaii.
 In comparison to Georgia turkeys, Wild Turkeys located in the southwest have lighter feathers.
 Female turkeys will have lighter feathers than males and lack iridescence, regardless of location, to help camouflage them while brooding.